How your patent application is processed (Page 2 of 5)

 You may choose to get an early filing date.
 To do so, you must give the Patent Office the following:

-Please note that these five requirements do not make up a complete patent application.
+Please note that these four requirements do not make up a complete patent application.

 Make sure your application is complete before you file

-When you are eager to protect your invention with a patent, you may be tempted to file an application quickly and without finishing it properly.
-The problem with not filing a complete application is that you cannot add new subject matter to the application afterwards.
+When you are eager to protect your invention with a patent, you may be tempted to file an application quickly with a short, preliminary description of the invention.
+The problem with filing an incomplete description of the invention is that you cannot add new subject matter to the description afterwards.

-You have to balance the need to file quickly with being certain that you have finished developing your invention.
+You have to balance the need to file quickly with being certain that you have finished developing and can fully describe your invention.
 Once you have received a filing date, you may not change the description of your invention or add subject matter that is not closely connected to your original drawings or the description part of your application.

-If you do not finish the application within the specified time frame, the Commissioner of Patents will send you a notice (called a requisition) saying you have three months to complete the work and send us a completion fee.
-If the Commissioner does not hear from you, we will consider your application abandoned.
+An application must also contain a petition, claims, an abstract, a statement of entitlement.
+If you do not provide these parts of the application on the filing date, the Commissioner of Patents will send you a notice saying you have three months to provide these parts of the application.
+If the Commissioner does not hear from you, your application will be deemed abandoned.

 Getting your filing number and certificate

-When you file your application, provided you have sent the right documents and fee, the Patent Office gives your application a number and also gives you a filing certificate.
+When you file your application, provided you have sent the right documents, the Patent Office gives your application a number and will send you a filing certificate.
 The Patent Office classifies your application within the proper technical field.
-Eighteen months after the filing date (or the priority date), your application is open to the public and the Patent Office puts a copy on its databases.
-You must be careful about maintaining your application while it is pending.
+Eighteen months after the filing date (or the priority date), your application is laid open to the public and the Patent Office puts a copy on its databases.
+You must be careful about maintaining your application while it is pending by paying annual maintenance fees and responding to any notices or requisitions sent from the Office.

 - Date modified: